Uyu2/cloud_resume_backend/README.md

 ### Javascript Code

 The API Gateway handles requests for the Javascript, and helps communicate with the other tools such as Lambda and DynamoDB that are being used for the API.
-The Javascript is included in this repository under [visitor-counter.js](https://github.com/Uyu2/Backend/blob/3a33cee3994e22ebe4e1d77a2889e8935672de3c/visitor-counter.js).
-The [index.html](https://github.com/Uyu2/Backend/blob/3a33cee3994e22ebe4e1d77a2889e8935672de3c/index.html) file is also included in this repository, as the Javascript file is referenced in it, which is what triggers the API to function when a visitor clicks on the website.

 The Javascript itself operates on the frontend, requesting the number of visitors who have clicked on the page and then returning the value.
 It is then assigned to the website under "Visitor #: "

 ### Database